How to use social media to get more business

 Though they tend to work from a “first-person” basis, meaning you’re reading the updates on Facebook, or Twitter and believing it is one of the company’s employees, the owner, the president, the home inspector, etc., it could be a professional that was hired to engage in a way that will produce real business results.

-Often companies supply “how to” tips, discounts, trade secrets and various other incentives to get users to continuously visit their page and hire them professionally.
+Often companies supply “how to” tips, trade secrets and various other incentives to get users to continuously visit their page and hire them professionally.
 The old adage “give something to get something” goes far in regards to social media.
-Don’t concern yourself with how much you’d be giving away if you supplied users with a discount, instead, realize the business you receive from the offer may not have come about without the motivation supplied by your discount.
-A company called Groupon.com specializes in handling discounts for your business, and they too have an extensive following.

 No matter what industry you’re in, the world has become interactive; you’re either interacting with the rest of us or wondering where customers have gone.
-Wonder no more, they’re on a computer someplace checking their Facebook, Tweeting, gaining new connections on LinkedIn, using a coupon from Groupon or utilizing the knowledge and information gained from these sites in the physical world.
+Wonder no more, they’re on a computer someplace checking their Facebook, Tweeting, gaining new connections on LinkedIn and utilizing the knowledge and information gained from these sites in the physical world.